Fairburn Tower: Fairburn and its lands

 Murdo Mackenzie was granted the lands of Fairburn and other farms on 1 April 1542, and for the hearth of each homestead he was to pay the feudal duty of a hen, called a "reik hen."
 He was instructed to build a new house with orchards and a garden.
 After he married Mariobelle or Margaret Urquhart, in 1549 Mary, Queen of Scots gave him more land in the parish.
 A translation of Mackenzie's charter is given in the Origines Parochiales.
 Murdo Mackenzie died on 20 December 1590 and wished to be buried with his forebears in Beauly Priory.

 TheTower from the SE, showing the later stair wing and ground floor entrance (MacGibbon and Ross, 1887).

 The original entrance was on the first floor, with an internal stair providing the only access to the vaulted ground floor chamber.
 A wing with a stair was added to the older tower in the 17th-century, providing a ground-floor entrance to the tower.
 There are shot-holes or gun-loops at ground-floor level and bartizans or turrets on wall heads.

 The adjacent lands of "Wester Fairburn" were given to Andrew Keith, Lord Dingwall in March 1584.

 The tower and the Mackenzie family were mentioned in the prophecies of the Brahan Seer, predicting the end of the family and the ruin of the building, and the apparition of a cow upstairs.
 The seer, Kenneth Ower or Coinneach Odhar, was executed for witchcraft at the Chanonry of Ross in 1578.
+The cow would calve in an upper chamber, the seòmar uachdarach, of the tower.
+A cow had a calf at the castle in 1851.